| KINEMATICS DESCRIBING MOTION Ian Cooper email matlabvisualphysics@gmail.com The language used to describe motion is called kinematics.

 this time interval, the change in position is given by distance travelled

-definition of the average speed is (1)
+definition of the average speed is (1) The

 definition of average

-distinguishing the two concepts.
-The average speed and average velocity are
+velocity is (2) Warning: the magnitude of the average velocity The average speed and average velocity are

 different physical quantities.
 From the